Royalpk07/Noteswebsite/README.md

 # Noteswebsite
-This is notes website bootstrap/JavaScript
+This is notes website bootstrap & JavaScript is used in it.
 [Try Here](https://royalpk07.github.io/Noteswebsite)